Ninponeer/feathercloak-consulting/README.md

 ---

-## License
+## 📜 License

-This repository is licensed under **CC BY-NC** (Attribution-NonCommercial).
-You may view and share content with attribution, but not reuse it for commercial or operational purposes.
+This repository uses a **dual licensing structure**:

+- **Documentation, ethical frameworks, and research narratives**: [CC BY-NC 4.0](LICENSE)
+- **Phoenix Protocol implementations and technical code**: [Sovereign Source License](LICENSE-SOVEREIGN.md)

+The Sovereign Source License ensures that technical implementations of the Phoenix Protocol maintain the Shepherd's Mandate and cannot be used for extractive or coercive systems.

+See [LICENSE](LICENSE) and [LICENSE-SOVEREIGN.md](LICENSE-SOVEREIGN.md) for complete terms.

 ---